orloxgr/gemi-batch-scraper/README.md

     * *Interruption?* Just refresh the page.
 It will auto-resume.
 6.  **Merge** Put everything in a directory, for example c:\merge Open powercell in that directory and run:
-# 1. Get all parts sorted by name
 $files = Get-ChildItem "GEMI_Export_Part*.csv" | Sort-Object Name

-# 2. Take the first file, header and all, to create the new master file
 Get-Content $files[0] | Set-Content "Merged_GEMI_Data.csv" -Encoding UTF8

-# 3. Loop through the rest, skip the header (Skip 1), and append to master
 $files | Select-Object -Skip 1 | ForEach-Object {
     Get-Content $_ | Select-Object -Skip 1 | Add-Content "Merged_GEMI_Data.csv" -Encoding UTF8
 }
 Write-Host "Done!
 Your data is in Merged_GEMI_Data.csv" -ForegroundColor Green

 ## ⚠️ Legal & GDPR Disclaimer